New Found Glory: 2010–2013: Radiosurgery and Klein's departure

-Continuing as a quartet era (2014–present)
+2014–2021: Resurrection, Makes Me Sick and Forever + Ever x Infinity

 On February 25, 2014, the band announced an 11 date UK tour with main support by The Story So Far, stopping in cities around the country including London, Manchester, Birmingham, Liverpool, Cardiff and Leeds.
 On May 18, the band announced on their Facebook page that they would release a new album in the fall of 2014.
 They also mentioned that it would be released by Hopeless Records.
 On May 27, the band announced that they had left Epitaph Records and would be signing to Hopeless Records, where their new album will be released in the fall of 2014.
 On August 5, they released a new single "Selfless" from the upcoming album Resurrection.
 The band also filmed a music video to release with the single.
 On September 9, they released a new single "Ready and Willing" from the upcoming album Resurrection.
 The band also filmed a music video to release with the single.
 On October 7, 2014, they released Resurrection.
 On July 22, 2015, the band announced they would reissue the album on October 8, retitled Resurrection: Ascension.
 It features two brand new studio tracks, two reworked songs and three acoustic tracks.
 On the day of announcement, they also rereleased "Vicious Love" featuring Hayley Williams on vocals.